Families of Cottey College

 Cottey College is an independent liberal arts and sciences college for women.
 Founded in 1884 by Virginia Alice Cottey Stockard, it is currently owned and supported by the P.E.O.
 Sisterhood, a philanthropic women’s organization.
-Cottey offers baccalaureate degrees in the following programs: Business, English, Environmental Studies, Health Sciences, International Business, International Relations, Liberal Arts and Psychology as well as Associate degrees in Arts and Science.
+Cottey offers a selection of Baccalaureate and Associates degrees.

 Life at Cottey

 Most Cottey students live in suites of 10 to 12 women in one of our residence halls.
-Each suite contains a shared living area, a small kitchen, a common bathroom and several single and double bedrooms.
-Each hall contains a reception area, sitting areas, a storage area, a quiet study room, a computer room, two pianos, TV’s, cable and DVD players.
-Up to seven fourth-year students may live in the Cottey House, across the street from the Cottey College campus.
+Each suite contains a shared living area, a small kitchen, a common bathroom, and several single and double bedrooms.
+Each hall contains a reception area, sitting areas, a storage area, a quiet study room, a computer room, two pianos, and a TV lounge with cable.

 The Office of Student Life can answer questions about Orientation, health services, personal counseling, chartered buses to the airport, Family Weekend, and local churches.
 This office can provide general information about student life.

-Cottey offers basketball, volleyball, softball, and cross-country/track in its intercollegiate sports program.
-Athletic Scholarships are awarded based on demonstrated ability.
+Cottey offers basketball, volleyball, softball, golf, cross-country/track, flag football, and Esports in its intercollegiate sports program.
+Athletic scholarships are awarded based on demonstrated ability.
 Prospective students interested in athletics should contact the head coach.

 We strongly encourage your daughter to visit our campus before making a selection.
 Our current students, faculty and staff are here to welcome prospective students and show them everything Cottey has to offer.
 We offer several structured events throughout the year and customized campus visits for students who may be more pressed for time.
 One of our most popular events, the Summer Workshop, guarantees a $3000 annual scholarship (total of $12,000) for participants who choose to attend Cottey!